-Mandate / Purpose Statement The Career Development Association of PEI Inc. is a registered non-profit organization established since 1999.
-It is a network of: career professionals, career influencers, community partners and post- secondary institutions and also individuals committed to providing leadership to strengthen career development programs and initiatives on PEI.
+The CDA of PEI Inc. is a network of career professionals, career influencers, community partners, post- secondary institutions and individuals committed to providing leadership to strengthen career development programs and initiatives on PEI.

 Promote networking opportunities, professional development, resource sharing and best practices: Annual conference, Lunch 'n' Learn sessions, newsletter and blog.

 Disseminate information on developments occurring in the field provincially and nationally including training and certification opportunities.